acm-cui/website-cui2021/programme/keynote.md

 # Keynote speaker

-We are delighted to announce that Prof. Elisabeth André from Augsburg University will be the keynote speaker for {{ site.conference.short_name }} {{ site.conference.year }}.
+We are delighted to announce that Prof. Dr. Elisabeth André from Augsburg University will be the keynote speaker for {{ site.conference.short_name }} {{ site.conference.year }}.

 ## About Elisabeth